 The beginning elevations (cm) of Level 5 were as follows: NE 25, SE 27.5, SW 27, NW 24.5, Center 25.
 The excavation objective for this level was to continue to sample the midden and bring the entire unit down to level.
 There was a higher artifact density and variety and more domestic objects were seen than in previous levels.
 The artifacts recovered included nails, bone, brick, glass, metal, and ceramic.
 The matrix was shovel skimmed and troweled and the deposits were screened through a 1/4" mesh.
 A plan view was drawn up to differentiate between Zone A and Zone B. The soil matrix in the SW corner (now referred to Zone A) was more compact than the surrounding matrix.
 The Munsell reading for Zone A was 3/3 which is described as "dark brown".
 The texture was sandy and somewhat compact.
 The moisture content was somewhat moist.
-Zone B was 6/3 which is described as "pale brown" and 4/2 which is described as "dark, grayish brown".
+Zone B was a highly mottled matrix with very loose and both light and dark soils.
+The Munsell reading for zone B was 6/3 which is described as "pale brown" and 4/2 which is described as "dark, grayish brown".
 The texture was sandy and brown, loamy sand (respectively).
 The moisture content was very dry.
 It is a highly mottled matrix, with very loose and both light and dark soils.
 The excavators removed some very large rocks, but they did not seem to be in a meaningful arrangement.
 The roots persist in some scattered parts of the unit.
 The different zones will be excavated separately.
 The depth of excavation of this level began at 25 cm and ended at 31 cm (4 cm with slope).
 The ending elevations (cm) of Level 5 were as follows: NE 30.5, SE 31, SW 31, NW 30.5, Center 31.